Blog

 Item Details

-If you're talking about Fukuoka's music scene, this is the venue to start with.
-Since opening in 1977, it has been Fukuoka's representative live house, launching countless bands.
-With a capacity of approximately 1,000, it's one of the largest in Kyushu.
-It hosts everything from major artist solo performances to indie back-to-back shows.
-It's not uncommon for people who performed together on a back-to-back bill here to become band mates.
+If you're talking about Fukuoka's music scene, start here.
+Since opening in 1977, this venue has been Fukuoka's flagship live house, launching countless bands.
+With a capacity of approximately 1,000, it's among Kyushu's largest.
+Everything from major artist one-man shows to indie bill-sharing events is held here.
+It's not uncommon for bands that share a bill here to become bandmates.

 2. DRUM Be-1